jeffellin/hugo-site/content/post/2021-05-17-jenkins-tbs-argocd.md

 The complete script is available [here](https://raw.githubusercontent.com/jeffellin/spring-petclinic-microservices/k8s/ci/jenkins/pipelines/spring-boot-app.pipeline)

 All the source code for the `pet-clinic` and its deployment are available on [GitHub](https://github.com/jeffellin/spring-petclinic-microservices/tree/k8s)

-In the following article, I will include an example of how to automate promoting artifacts to a stage/prod environment using GitOps.